m-tabish/auto-forms/notes.md

-# Currently supports single word recognition
+# Currently supports single word recognition ✅
+# First and Last Name Separately
+# AI to capture the questions and fill the fields